abikesa/coenbrothers/README.md

 5. Temperament
    - `Lewllyn`
 6. Expression
-   - Quirky characters
+   - Quirky characters: A character whose humor derives from the discrepancy
-   - Moral quandaries
+   - Moral quandaries: Between the ideal of a moral
-   - Dark humor
+   - Dark humor: Or divine justice and its realization